ndebuhr/cloud-native-workstation/README.md

 # To generate a value for the Keycloak encryption key
 head /dev/urandom | tr -dc A-Za-z0-9 | head -c16
 ```
-Use these for the `keycloak.clientSecret` and `keycloak.encryptionKey`, replacing the defaults for security.
+Use these for the `keycloak.clientSecret` and `keycloak.encryptionKey` Helm values - replacing the defaults for security.

+### Domain

+Set the `domain` value, based on the domain that you would like to run your workstation on.

 ### Certbot
-The `certbot.domain` and `certbot.email` should be configured if you are using the Certbot option for TLS certificates.
+The `certbot.email` should be configured if you are using the Certbot option for TLS certificates.

 ## Installation